 Are these toilet breaks having a negative effect on your employee’s productivity?

 If they are not causing an issue, and you are happy with their performance, then maybe you shouldn’t be too concerned about it.

-If you would like some more advice on this issue then please give us a call on 0845 2626 260 and our HR consultants will be able to support you on dealing with the matter.
+If you are an employer and would like some more advice on this issue then please give us a call on 0845 2626 260 and our HR consultants will be able to support you on dealing with the matter.
 Please note, we only offer support and advice to employers.